-It is SPEN's intention to submit an environmental impact assessment (EIA) screening request to the Scottish Ministers as part of the application for consent under Section 37 of the Electricity Act (1989) for the Troston OHL grid connection.
-The screening response may confirm that EIA is not a requirement.
-In this context an environmental appraisal would be undertaken to support the Section 37 application.
+It is SPEN's intention to submit an environmental impact assessment (EIA) screening application to the Scottish Ministers as part of the application for consent under Section 37 of the Electricity Act (1989) for the Euchanhead OHL grid connection.
+The screening response may confirm that an EIA is not a requirement.
+In this context, an environmental appraisal would be undertaken to support the Section 37 application instead.